petiatgithub/quantum-hackaton-2025-destroyers/README.md

     - **Standard Nodes**: 29 nodes where single-qubit RX/RY gates can be applied.
     - **Idle Nodes**: 29 nodes located above the standard nodes, where ions can idle at a lower cost.

     Refer to the implementation in `trap.py`.
+Instead of creating the graph from scratch, use the `create_trap_graph` function provided in the file.
+This function generates the 5x7 grid structure of the Penning trap, including the definitions of `interaction`, `standard`, and `idle` nodes.

     <p align="center">
         <img src="penning_trap_graph.png" alt="Penning Trap Graph" width="50%">